“I can’t draw to save my life”

 all of which were much admired, were complimented upon and invariably took pride of place on the fridge door until either another masterpiece superseded it or it became dog eared from loving glances as people got the milk out!

-We all know we used to draw (despite our doing our best to ignore the fact).
+We all know we used to draw (despite doing our best to deny the fact).

 But it’s a little harder to ignore when you come across some anthropological research into the unfolding of children’s artistic activity that confirms: